eugeniop/blog/_posts/2017-11-25-controlling-a-nest-thermostat-with-sms.markdown

 ### Associating phone with user

 Notice that if the token exchnage is successful, then we know the user has authenticated and authorized access to NEST API successfuly.
+We signal this with the `user_id` attribute being stored in the user `session`.

+Also, I'm using `jwt.decode` and not `jwt.verify` because we trust the `id_token` returned by the Auth0 API.
+If we didn't, well...noting would work. `decode` is simpler than `verify` because it doesn't compute any signtures.
+I'm just interested in the `sub` claim (that equals the `user_id`).

+Doing this is equivalent to calling the `/userinfo` endpoint in Auth0 using the `access_token` returned in the token exchange.
+I'm saving one network call.

+> The `id_token` is returned if `scope=opeind` in the original request.

 As a final step, I display a simple form that captures the user phone number and requests confirmation from the same user.
 The phone is automatically populated based on the original subscription SMS (stored in session).